iodcpp/metajson/README.md

 other serialization libraries is that it does not rely on a dynamic hashtable to store the objects, but on plain static C++ objects.

+*Limitation:* metajson only handles JSON objects with a *static structure known at compile time*.

 Overview
 ============================